navikt/lps-oppfolgingsplan-mottak/README.md

 ### Postman (Legacy)

-A Postman collection is also available, but we recommend using Bruno for new integrations as it is now our primary tool for API testing.
+Using of Postman to is still available, but we recommend using Bruno for new integrations as it is now our primary tool for API testing.

 ### 4. Verify integration (optional)